- parser grammar SolidityParser

 - rule constructor-definition

 Definition of a constructor.
 Must always supply an implementation.
 Note that specifying internal or public visibility is deprecated.

 State mutability for function types.
 The default mutability ‘non-payable’ is assumed if no mutability is specified.

 An override specifier used for functions, modifiers or state variables.
 In cases where there are ambiguous declarations in several base contracts being overridden, a complete list of base contracts has to be given.

 - rule function-definition

-The definition of contract, library and interface functions.
+The definition of contract, library, interface or free functions.
 Depending on the context in which the function is defined, further restrictions may apply, e.g. functions in interfaces have to be unimplemented, i.e. may not contain a body block.

 - rule modifier-definition

 The definition of a modifier.
 Note that within the body block of a modifier, the underscore cannot be used as identifier, but is used as placeholder statement for the body of a function to which the modifier is applied.